Sloughi

 About the Sloughi

-Standing 24 to 29 inches tall and weighing 35 to 50 pounds, the Sloughi is a large-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 24 to 29 inches tall and weighing 35 to 50 pounds, the Sloughi is a large-sized dog.
+Often confused with the Saluki but genetically distinct; the Sloughi is smooth-coated only and has a more melancholic, sensitive expression.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview